TomasBoda/agent-lang/thesis.md

 ```
 The above simple example generates a set of snowflakes with random falling speed and let them fall on the ground by incrementing their vertical coordinates by their speed.

-In conclusion, the main intention behind the creation of the AgentLang suite is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a very shallow learning curve and usability using the following features:
+In conclusion, the main intention behind the creation of the AgentLang suite is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a very shallow learning curve and usability using the following benefits:
 - simplistic language syntax designed for easy conversion to the spreadsheet representation
 - spreadsheet interface for almost no-code modeling
 - built-in visualisation module for better understanding of the simulation